MiguelMSandin/oligoN-design/README.md

 ## 1. Find candidate probes
 Once we have the target and reference files, we are going to search for specific regions of different lengths in the target file that are not present in the reference file.
 It is important to know that:
 - Not all sequences in a database are of the same length; and therefore the region of interest might not be present in all sequences from the target file.
 - Despite enourmous and unvaluable efforts in manually curating reference databases, taxonomic annotation is not perfect.
-Therefore it is possible that the region of interest might also be present in the reference file due to chimeric sequences, badly annotated sequences or simply high similarity to other groups.
+Therefore, it is possible that the region of interest might also be present in the reference file due to chimeric sequences, badly annotated sequences or simply high similarity to other groups.

-With this in mind, we can search for specific regions using the script [findPrimer](https://github.com/MiguelMSandin/oligoN-design/tree/main/scripts/findPrimer) as follows:
+With this in mind, we can search for specific regions using the script [findPrimer](https://github.com/MiguelMSandin/oligoN-design/tree/main/scripts/findPrimer).
+Here is an example how to run it:

 ```bash
 findPrimer -t target.fasta -r reference.fasta -o probes -l '18-22' -m 0.8 -s 0.001
 ```

-With this command we are looking for regions of 18, 19, 20, 21 and 22 base pairs (bp: `-l '18-22'`) that are present in at least 80% (`-m 0.8`) of the sequences in the target file (`-t target.fasta`) and at most 0.001% (`-s 0.001`) in the reference file (`-r reference.fasta`) and we simply save the output with the prefix "probes" (`-o probes`).
-This command will output two files: a fasta file containing all the probes that passed the search thresholds and a log file with parameters of the probe and the search in a [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) file with the following columns:
+With this command, we are looking for regions of 18, 19, 20, 21 and 22 base pairs (bp: `-l '18-22'`) that are present in at least 80% (`-m 0.8`) of the sequences in the target file (`-t target.fasta`) and at most 0.001% (`-s 0.001`) in the reference file (`-r reference.fasta`) and we simply save the output with the prefix "probes" (`-o probes`).
+This command will output two files: (1) a fasta file containing all the probes that passed the search thresholds and (2) a log file with parameters of the probe and the search in a [tsv](https://en.wikipedia.org/wiki/Tab-separated_values) file with the following columns:
 - a sequence identifier,
 - the length of the sequence,
 - the sequence,